Nicoss54/Nicoss54/README.md

 Architect Web
 -------------

-icolas Frizzarin is a FrontEnd Developer and User Interface Designer from Metz, France.
+Nicolas Frizzarin is a FrontEnd Developer and User Interface Designer from Metz, France.
 He is a Developer Advocate for SFEIR Luxembourg and help team to create great web application since 6 years.

 Passionate about web technologies, Nicolas is a Google Developer Expert and an OpenJs Foundation Member who loves sharing his knowledges through speaking to conference, writting article or giving training.